wp-plugins/nextend-google-connect/readme.txt

 2. Our Social Connect plugins in the profile page for account linking

 == Changelog ==

+= 1.4.15 =
+* Added the option for different redirect for Login and Registration

 = 1.4.14 =
 * Login page jQuery fix